alfa2267/alfa2267.github.io/README.md

 * Set-up repo
     - In terminal, Navgate to root of repo folder.
 The file npm config file `package.json` should exist here.
 Can do `ls -la` to check.
-    - type `npm i` to install packages from package.json (this only needs to be done if new packages have been added or package.json has been updated).
+    - Type `npm i` to install packages from package.json (this only needs to be done if first time installing repo, new packages have been added, package.json has been updated or if folder `node_modules` was deleted/doesn't exist).
+It creates/updates node_modules folder and, if needs be, updates `package_lock.json`

-    - To run local server, use :
-            `npm run start`
+* To run local server, use `npm run start`.
+This local server updates with your changes live.
+No more waiting 3 minutes to see updates.
+Work using this before deploying to live.

 * Deploying to github.io
     - To deploy website, type `npm run deploy` in terminal.
 This will build your static website and assets,